Published April 5, 2022

-Cancer is an intimidating word to hear because it conjures up so many scary thoughts and images.
+Cancer is an intimidating word to hear because it evokes frightening thoughts and images.
 Most people immediately jump to the worst-case scenarios in their mind when they hear this word, and it is understandable that people have a certain level of fear associated with something that is this high-stakes.

 Given the nature of what cancer could mean for someone diagnosed with it, it is often the case that people will look for any early warning signs that they can possibly detect to see if they can detect what might be going on with their body even before it is abundantly obvious.
 One thing that some people will be on the lookout for is what they can do if their eyes start to water an unusual amount.